wtetzner/KallistiOS/utils/dc-chain/README.md

 ## Configuration

-The recommended settings are already set but if you want to tweak your setup, feel free to open the `config.mk` file in your favorite editor.
+In order to allow `dc-chain` to work, you'll need to provide a `config.mk` file.
+This file will contain the settings used for making the toolchains.

+You may create this `config.mk` file from scratch or use a provided template as base.

-Please find below every parameter available in the `config.mk` file.
+Please find below every parameter available in the `config.mk` file and more information about `config.mk` templates.

 ### Toolchains components

-All component's version of the toolchains are declared in the `config.mk` file.
+All component's versions of the toolchains are declared in the `config.mk` file.

 For the `sh-elf` toolchain, they are: